priyanshurawat5465-star/LifeLink/README.md

 # Blood Donation & Alert System

-A comprehensive **modular** blood donation management system built with Node.js, Express, MongoDB, and Bootstrap 5.
+A comprehensive modular blood donation management system built with Node.js, Express, MongoDB, and Bootstrap 5.
 This system connects blood donors with hospitals through real-time geolocation-based alerts.

-## **NEW: Modular Architecture!**
+## **Modular Architecture!**

 Each module now has its own independent backend and can run standalone!
 You can deploy individual modules without dependencies on others.